-n the fifteenth year of the reign of Tiberius Caesar, Pontius Pilate being governor of Judea, Jesus descended out of heaven into Capernaum, a city in Galilee, having taken on the appearance of a man, he appeared thirty years old and was teaching in the synagogue on the Sabbath days; and they were astonished at his doctrine, for his word was in authority.
-And in the synagogue there was a man, which had a spirit of an unclean devil, and cried out with a loud voice, saying, Let us alone: what have we to do with you, Jesus?
+1 In the fifteenth year of Tiberius Caesar, Pontius Pilate being governor of Judea, Jesus descended into Capernaum, a city in Galilee, and was teaching in the synagogue on the Sabbath days; and they were astonished at his doctrine, for his word was in authority.
+And in the synagogue there was a man, which had a spirit of an unclean devil, and cried out with a loud voice, saying, Let us alone; what have we to do with you, Jesus?
 Are you come to destroy us?
 I know you who you are; the Holy One of God.
 And Jesus rebuked him, saying, Hold your peace, and come out of him.
 And when the devil had thrown him in the midst, he came out of him, and hurt him not.
-And they were all spoke amazed. and among themselves, saying, What a word is this!
+And they were all amazed, and spoke among themselves, saying, What a word is this!
 For with authority and power he commands the unclean spirits, and they come out.
 And the fame of him went out into every place of the country round about.